Chinchillas are rodents.

 This keeps them occupied and mentally stimulated.

-Ensure you have one of the better chinchilla cages and that you provide plenty of ledges, tunnels, and items that are safe for your chinchilla to chew on during the hours that you can’t interact with them.
+Ensure you have one of the better chinchilla cages and that you provide plenty of ledges, tunnels, and items that are safe for your chinchilla to chew on during the hours that you can’t interact with it.

-Don’t Ignore Playtime with Chinchillas
+Don’t Ignore Playtime With Chinchillas

 You don’t have to get your chinchilla out of the cage during the crepuscular hours that we discussed previously.